Petit Porcini

 • 4 cups spinach leaves, washed

-• ⅛ cup vegetable oil or melted butter.
+• 1 tablespoon vegetable oil or melted butter to grease the pan

 Instructions